The Broad Prize for Public Charter Schools Frequently Asked Questions

 The first public charter school opened in 1992 to provide parents and students a choice of schools outside of traditional public schools.
 Charter schools are tuition-free public schools that receive public funds and are held to the same federal and state academic standards as traditional public schools.
 However, they are granted more flexibility in operating, in exchange for agreeing to be academically accountable.

-Since 2000, the number of public charter schools in the U.S. has increased more than 250 percent, and the number of students they serve has increased by 400 percent.
-As of the 2011-12 academic year, 2.1 million students–4 percent of all American public school students–attended charter schools.
+Since 2000, the number of public charter schools in the U.S. has increased by nearly 400 percent, and the number of students they serve has increased by more than 650 percent.
+As of the 2012-13 academic year, 2.3 million students–4.6 percent of all American public school students–attended charter schools.

 Given that public charter schools have reached a critical mass, The Broad Prize for Public Charter Schools seeks to: